Visyond/website-hugo/site/content/product-tour/product-tour.md

   Transform Your Spreadsheet into a Decision-making Platform
 topDescription: Automate the journey from a spreadsheet cell to analytical insights on online dashboards
 StepsHeader: >-
-      Accelerate Decision-making in 3 Steps
+      Get Started in 3 Quick Steps
 StepsBlock:
   - descr: >-
-      **Import your Excel spreadsheet** (or start from scratch) to transform it into a secure, scalable, and collaborative **decision-making platform** with an always up-to-date spreadsheet at the center.
+      **Import your Excel spreadsheet** (or start from scratch) or install our add-in to transform it into a secure, scalable, and collaborative **decision-making platform**.
     benefitsList:
       - text: >-
           Track data and quickly compare scenarios